IN CONVERSATION

 Yes, travel was my greatest education.
 Witnessing others’ lives—poverty, disease and death of children the same age as I, and seeing people struggling to stay alive when I led a privileged life—had a significant impact on me.
 I wanted to expose subjects with a very focused journey to bring about change.

 You have collaborated with Brian Woods on several of your documentaries.
-What factors help in successfully completing a project?
+What factors help in completing a project?

 How do you identify the subjects for your documentaries?